-Important points to discuss when exchanging information in a smart health system dealing with critical patient data are communicating across institutions and safeguarding patients' private data.
-This work [111] proposes a method for saving image-type data using visual cryptography and distributing the data utilizing secretive sharing using practitioners' passwords.
+Important points to discuss when exchanging information in a smart health system dealing with critical patient data are the technique to communicate across institutions and safeguard patients' private data.
+This work [104] proposes a method for saving image-type data using visual cryptography and distributing the data utilizing secretive sharing using practitioners' passwords.
 However, if penetrated, the underlying infrastructure might result in private data leaks and the destruction of healthcare records dependent on the control commands supplied by the attacker.
-The authors of this paper [112] concentrate on several degrees of security associated with the storage and transmission of healthcare information.
-Furthermore, they test some of the suggested approach's relevant characteristics using the access control policy testing tool to establish its practicality and examine the state of the art in the subject.
-However, because the present record management system cannot fully handle privacy and integrity, the health sectors nowadays use blockchain technology to store health data in a more safe, confident and decentralized manner.

-This study [113] offers a blockchain architecture for electronic health records to safeguard private data based on the elliptic curve cryptography algorithm.
-In parallel, this study [114] proposes a realistic solution based on the unique characteristics of blockchain, where the distributed ledger technology is thought to be unbackable.
+The authors of this paper [105] concentrate on several degrees of security associated with the storage and transmission of healthcare information.
+Furthermore, they test some of the suggested approach's relevant characteristics using the Access Control Policy Testing tool to establish its practicality and examine the state-of-the-art in the subject.
+But, because the present record management system cannot full handle privacy and integrity, the health sectors nowadays using blockchain technology to store health data more safe, confident, and decentralized manner.
+This study [106] offers a blockchain architecture for Electronic Health Records to safeguard private data based on the Elliptic Curve Cryptography Algorithm.
+In parallel, this study [107] proposes a realistic solution based on the unique characteristics of blockchain, where the distributed ledger technology is thought to be unbackable.
 The authors created a blockchain model to safeguard data security and privacy, assure data provenance, and give patients total control over their health information using the smart contract feature, a programmable self-executing protocol operating on a blockchain.
 This concept delivers a patient-centric procedure by customizing data segmentation and creating permitted lists for physicians to access their data.
 It assesses the model's feasibility, stability, security, and robustness.
-In addition, this article [115] offers a permission Ethereum blockchain that connects hospitals and patients all over the globe.
-The proposed system employs symmetric and asymmetric key encryption to enable safe storage and selective access to records.
-It gives patients total control over their health information and allows them to grant or deny access to their records to a hospital.
-The authors stored records using the interplanetary file system (IPFS), which has the benefit of being dispersed and assuring record immutability.
+In addition, this article [108] offers a permissioned Ethereum blockchain that connects hospitals and patients all over the globe.
+The proposed system employs a mix of symmetric and asymmetric key encryption to enable safe storage and selective access to records.
+It provides patients total control over their health information and allows them to grant or deny access to their records to a hospital.
+The authors stored records using IPFS (interplanetary file system), which has the benefit of being dispersed and assuring record immutability.
 The suggested methodology also keeps illness data without invading any patient's privacy.